The Tower of Strength: Production

 In 2018, The Film Centre of Montenegro announced the funding of €20,000 for project development, for the film.
 In 2019, the film again received a fund of €120,000 from Montenegro for project development.
 In November 2023, Industry@Tallinn & Baltic Event in its International Works in Progress section granted €7,000, consisting of €6,000 worth of services by Studio Beep and a €1,000 as travel allowance to the film.

 Release

 The Tower of Strength was presented in the Out of Competition section at the Cairo International Film Festival on 16 November 2024.
 Later on 26 November it had its Asian premiere at the 55th International Film Festival of India.

 On 20 March 2025, it competed in Balkan Competition section of the Sofia International Film Festival.

 On 2 July 2025, it was screened in Location Denied section of the Ischia Film Festival.

+The film competed in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 3 January 2026.

 Reception

 Marko Stojiljković of Cineuropa reviewing the film at the Cairo International Film Festival, described the film as "a very old-fashioned piece of cinema, for better or for worse."
 He noted that the screenplay, written by Ana Vujadinović and Melina Pota Koljević with assistance from director Vukčević, occasionally felt "over-written, literal and theatrical".
 However, Stojiljković praised the cast for uplifting the film, highlighting Edon Rizvanolli, Alban Ukaj, and Aleksandar Radulović in the lead roles, as well as Selman Jusufi, Branimir Popović, and Nikola Ristanovski in supporting performances.
 Stojiljković observed that the direction employed "broad strokes," including Dušan Maksimovski's ethnic-sounding score and Đorđe Stojiljković's visually appealing cinematography.
 The film's commitment to period authenticity was also commended, with attention to detail evident in its production and costume design, and choice of locations.
 Concluding his review Stojiljković described the film as "a tight piece of cinema that evokes the traditional genres of a war movie and a western, without ever over-using the genre approach to the detriment of the drama at the film’s core."